 If I walk by and lay hands on a row of individuals and none of them fall to the ground, or shake, I don’t use that as an indication God has not really touched them or imparted something to them through praying.
 I’ve seen people fall to the ground and be the biggest “manifesters” but yet know their lives are a mess and they seemingly didn’t live any differently when they get up off the floor and go back to their normal lives.

 If the manifestations of the Holy Spirit are treated like they’re the measure to go by of what God is doing, then what is He doing?
 I’ve seen other reserved people who you’d never see raise their arms or clap get knocked down or shake uncontrollably as well, and in that case I know it’s God and not the person giving a courtesy drop.

-During my second semester of FIRE School of Ministry in Pensacola, FL, I had the opportunity to go on a “mission” trip to Panama City during spring break for a weekend.
+During my second semester at FIRE School of Ministry in Pensacola, FL, I had the opportunity to go on a “mission trip” to Panama City during spring break for a weekend.
 It was only a few hours’ drive away, and I had little idea of what we were scheduled to be doing until we got there.
-About 4 car loads of us young twenty somethings and maybe a few older somethings drove over to do some kind of evangelism in the busy streets of Panama City with the college students who’d also flocked there.
+Four car loads of us young twenty somethings and maybe a few older somethings drove over to do some kind of evangelism in the busy streets of Panama City with the college students who’d also flocked there.

 “You Can Have a Drug Addict’s Prophecy Too”

 When our convoy got there, there was a white rapper my age singing some tunes with some obvious degree of talent at a stage set up in the parking lot located at a very busy intersection.
 His backup dancers were in their forties and clearly had never even heard a rap song before.
 It turns out it was an older Pentecostal group who had organized it, and I’m willing to bet none of the church members were under the age of 40.